ent/ent/doc/md/getting-started.md

 	if err != nil {
 		return err
 	}
-	// Then, create the cars, and attach them to the users in the creation. err = client.Car.
+	// Then, create the cars, and attach them to the users created above. err = client.Car.
 		Create().
 		SetModel("Tesla").
-		SetRegisteredAt(time.Now()). // ignore the time in the graph.
+		SetRegisteredAt(time.Now()).
-		SetOwner(a8m).               // attach this graph to Ariel.
+		// Attach this car to Ariel.
+		SetOwner(a8m).
 		Exec(ctx)
 	if err != nil {
 		return err